curi/fi/docs/_drafts/tom-scott-wrong-evoting.md

 - 6:20 - MITM - we can solve that completely; "are more difficult" is true like "your guess of a random number between 0 and 2^256 *might* be right".
 Sure, just don't expect it to happen in any time in your lifetime (or the lifetime of the universe).
 - 6:35 - don't need a server
 - re e-voting machines: why not use the same solution as we have for paper voting? scrutineers?
 The parts that aren't practical to scrutineer can be done via public methods.
 - user error - bad example (excel), we have stuff to do that for us, doing it in excel is not excusable, but that's not an issue with online voting, it's an issue with *process*.
-An electoral commission making a mistake like that is agregious.
+An electoral commission making a mistake like that is egregious.
 A better argument is: why should we *ever* trust an EC which makes that kind of mistake?
 Kick everyone out who had anything to do with that process unless there's evidence they tried to raise the issue and were shut down.
 Hire *competent* people.
 They exist.
 - why should we use voting machines with (exposed) USB connections?
 - phone or computer; voting from home
   - malware, that's BS; we know how to avoid that.
 App stores can be like "your phone isn't supported" and you don't use it.